personal data

 LRA 6814, Verzeichnis der im Juli 1935 in Bad Kissingen wohnhaften Juden

-Datenbank Ancestry, New Yorker Passagierlisten
+Datenbank Ancestry, New Yorker Passagierlistenexterner Link

-Datenbank Ancestry, Einbürgerungsregister
+Datenbank Ancestry, Einbürgerungsregisterexterner Link

-Datenbank Ancestry, US-Census 1940
+Datenbank Ancestry, US-Census 1940externer Link

 Datenbank Ancestry, Einzugsregistrierungskarten junger Männer, 2.
-Weltkrieg, 1940-1947
+Weltkrieg, 1940-1947externer Link

-US-Social Security Death Index
+US-Social Security Death Indexexterner Link

 Datenbank Ancestry, Passagierliste Rachel Aussenberg geb.
-Jacobowitz
+Jacobowitzexterner Link

-Datenbank Ancestry, New York, New York, Sterbeindex, 1949-1965, Rachel Aussenberg
+Datenbank Ancestry, New York, New York, Sterbeindex, 1949-1965, Rachel Aussenbergexterner Link

 Informationen Klaudia Krenn, Israelitische Religionsgemeinde Leipzig, Brief vom 06.10.2020, Mitgliedkarten der jüdischen Gemeinde, Kopie aus Gedenkbuch Leipzig, Kopien ais Schriftwechseln aus Archivmappen 357